Balance Balls for Exercise: What Actually Works

 ### 4. Hip Bridge on Ball

 Feet on the ball, bridge your hips up.
 Your hamstrings, glutes, and core all fire at once.
-Roll the ball toward you for a hamstring curl variation that is deceptively tough.
+Roll the ball toward you for a hamstring curl variation that's deceptively tough.

 ### 5. Ball Stir-the-Pot

 Plank position with forearms on the ball, then make small circles.
 Researcher Stuart McGill ranks this among the most effective core exercises ever studied for spinal stability.
 Start with small circles.
-You will feel it fast.
+You'll feel it fast.

 ## Using Balance Balls for Exercise vs. Other Stability Tools